jamesclancy/SafeCardGame/README.md

     ...
 ```

-At this point I ran into an error where the methods I was using from Path and Uri to validate the urls are not implemented in FABLE.
-While FABLE impliments a lareg part of the .NET framework some parts are not implemented. for now I basically made the functions just validate that the strings not null.
+At this point, I ran into an error where the methods I was using from Path and Uri to validate the URLs are not implemented in FABLE.
+While FABLE implements a large part of the .NET framework some parts are not implemented. for now, I basically made the functions just to validate that the strings not null.

-It now builds and displays the `Error in GameState encountered.` message from the view definition (since the players and boards are not registered in there respective maps).
+It now builds and displays the `Error in GameState encountered.` message from the view definition (since the players and boards are not registered in their respective maps).

 Now I will have to update the init to populate these values.